CoCorooxin/MWE-classifier/README.md

 ​     To train a RNN model:

 ```
-python rnn_classifier.py rnn.yaml
+python lstm_classifier.py lstm.yaml
 ```

-If you want to change other variants than vanilla RNN, you can change the "NAME" argument inside the yaml file to "LSTM" or "ATTRNN".
+If you want to change other variants than vanilla RNN, you can change the "NAME" argument inside the yaml file to "LSTM" or "ATLSTM"(stands for lstm with an attention layer).

+## 3. If you want to try the simple tagger see the demo in tagger_domo notebook.

 ### 2. The corpus used to train the classifier is the french tree bank, it can be found in the folder "corpus":